Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 Please contact your R&D Coordinator for help and advice about the reporting requirements for your study.

-This reporting ensures compliance with the national Research Governance Framework and complies with legal requirements for conducting research at STH NHS FT.
+This reporting ensures compliance with the national UK Policy Framework for Health and Social Care Research and complies with legal requirements for conducting research at STH NHS FT.

 Reporting to Researchfish